kolypto/py-mongosql/README.md

       'comments': None,  # No specific options, just load }
     ```

+    You should use 'outerjoin' instead of 'join' for LEFT OUTER JOIN's.

     Note that no relations are loaded implicitly: you need to specify them in a `'join'`.